taydeo/Authority-React/README.md

 ## Installation

- 1. Clone the repository
+ 1. Clone the repository.
-	 1a.
 Make a fork if you plan to contribute.
- 2. Install Node.js
-	 2a.
-Make sure to add it to your PATH if operating on Windows.
+ 2. Install Node.js, and make sure to add it to your PATH if operating on Windows.
  3. CD into the repository you cloned in Step 1.
  4. Run `npm install`in terminal/command prompt
  5. Wait for packages and dependencies to install.
  6. Look at env_example and make a copy of it.
-	 6a.
-Rename it .env, replace any necessary values. **Most importantly, set up your SQL connection.
+ 7. Rename it .env, replace any necessary values. **Most importantly, set up your SQL connection.
 Did I mention this is using SQL yet?
 No?
 Oops.
 Stay mad, Mongoists!**
- 7. Set up SQL via scripts under `sql/`.
+ 8. Set up SQL via scripts under `sql/`.
 It doesn't matter the order, but execute sql_schema.sql first.
- 8. After setting up your .env file and SQL database, run `npm start`for production, and `npm run dev`for development.
+ 9. After setting up your .env file and SQL database, run `npm start`for production, and `npm run dev`for development.
- 9. There you go!
+ 10. There you go!
 Should work, and you should be all ready to develop (and commit plz I'm lonely)